 6.3.
-Performance for query processing task in distributed databases (Data clustering vs. Horizontal partitioning vs. Data clustering + Horizontal partitioning) over multicore servers
+Performance for query processing task in distributed databases (Data clustering vs. Horizontal partitioning) over database servers (on 8 physical machines vs. on 8 virtual private servers on a machine)

-The Pub3D database is split into eight separate partitions (or clusters) by horizontal partitioning method and data clustering method developed by SALSA project at CGL.
-Each of partitions of the database is distributed across eight multicore physical machines.
-Table 2 shows the partitioned data size in number by the data clustering method.
-Note that the data partitioned by horizontal partitioning method have almost the same size in number.
+The Pub3D database is split into eight separate partitions by horizontal partitioning method and data clustering method respectively.
+Each of partitions is distributed across eight physical machines.
+The partitions are also distributed across eight virtual private servers on a machine.
+Table 2 shows the partitioned data size in number by data clustering method.
+Note that the data partitioned by horizontal partitioning method have almost the same size (about 2,154,000) in number.